-Registration is not required to participate in any of the center’s non-credit learn and lunch courses, which run for seven weeks each semester.
+Registration is not required to participate in any of the center’s non-credit learn and lunch courses.
 Scheduled for noontime with lunch provided for all attendees, we make it easy for students to fit our activities into their schedules.

 It's never too soon or too late to start thinking about your financial future.
 Professor Randy Bartlett will introduce you to the essentials of personal finance and what you need to know to take charge of your money.
-Topics include credit cards and debt management, taxes, home ownership, insurance, and saving for retirement.
+Topics include credit cards and debt management, taxes and saving for retirement.